aptech/docs/docs/CR-gosub.rst

 Remarks
 -------

-For multi-line recursive user-defined functions, see **Procedures and Keywords**, Chapter 1.
+For multi-line recursive user-defined functions, see `Procedures and Keywords <PK-ProceduresandKeywords.html>`_.

 When a `gosub` statement is encountered, the program will branch to the label and begin executing from there.
 When a :func:`return` statement is